brandur/org/fragments/notification-hell.md

    faster) feedback from a larger group of people.
-2. If we consider that either type of interrupt may come with some kind of work required to respond (e.g. "why did this request fail?"), the average size of the the work item coming through Slack is probably smaller.
+2. If we consider that either type of interrupt may come with some kind of work required to respond (e.g. "why did this request fail?"), the average size of the work item coming through Slack is probably smaller.
 Larger work items tend to still come through more official channels like an email or a meeting (but by no means is this always the case).